Takarou/cocoabean/README.md

-cocoabean
+CocoaBean
 =========

-CocoaBean is a responsive website that sells chocolate-based delights
+CocoaBean is a responsive website that sells chocolate-based delights!

+Built using <a href="http://cssgrid.net/">1140.css</a>